achenry/launch_school/js_130/notes.md

 - Hoisting & `var` statement practise questions

 JS operates in two main phases:
-1. creation phase - find all the variable, function and class declarations. record name and designate scope
+1. creation phase - find all the variable, function and class declarations, record name and designate scope
 2. execution phase - function-scoped declarations are moved to the function's beginning, block-scoped declarations are moved to the block's start